 Graph 3.
-GDP per capita in PPS in 2017
+GDP per capita in PPS in 2018

-According to the European structural indicators from Eurostat, Belgium's GDP per capita, expressed in purchasing power standards, amounted to 117 in 2017 compared to the EU-28 average set equal to 100, and was not far from 121 (recorded in 2012), its best performance over the last 10 years, even though this score is decreasing since then.
+According to the European structural indicators from Eurostat, Belgium's GDP per capita, expressed in purchasing power standards, amounted to 115 in 2018 compared to the EU-28 average set equal to 100, which is one point lower than in 2017 and six points lower compared with 2012, its best performance over the last 10 years where it reached 121, even though this score is decreasing since then.
 Nevertheless, Belgium is one of the richest countries in the European Union, ranking eighth, just behind Sweden.